 - Color – New in HTML5, lets you choose a color by Hex-Code.

 HTML can be used to create forms and accept user’s data.
-There are various different types of input elements that HTML offers to accept different types of data.
-These elements when grouped together are called forms.
+There are various types of input elements that HTML offers to accept different types of data.
+These elements when grouped are called forms.
 I hope you get the idea of how input elements and forms work in HTML if you have any questions let me know in the comments section and I’ll be there for you.